alephium/www/src/content/news/BIP39-Passphrase-implementation-f87adecd6f59/index.md

 1. Choose a Passphrase that you can remember and enter it correctly before sending any funds to the generated wallet.
 2. Remember it perfectly character by character.
-3. The passphrase should be <a href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" class="markup--anchor markup--li-anchor" data-href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" rel="noopener" target="_blank">long and strong,</a> otherwise it may be prone to brute-force attacks by anyone aware of the seed phrase.
+3. The passphrase should be <a href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" data-href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1">long and strong,</a> otherwise it may be prone to brute-force attacks by anyone aware of the seed phrase.

 **IF YOU LOSE OR FORGET YOUR PASSPHRASE, YOU WILL LOSE YOUR FUNDS PERMANENTLY**